Transferfor students who have enrolled in college course work after high school

 High School Transcript

-Transfer students who have earned fewer than 45 quarter credits (30 semester credits) must submit official SAT or ACT test scores to the Office of Admissions.
+Transfer students who are under the age of 21 and who have earned fewer than 45 quarter credits (30 semester credits) must submit official SAT or ACT test scores to the Office of Admissions.
 Test scores are official if they are:

 - sent directly from the testing agency; or